linen-app/bloqboard-lending-wallet/README.md

 ## Running the app

-Paste a private key form your Ethereum account in `resources/account.json` file.
+Paste a private key from your Ethereum account in `resources/account.json` file.

 To start the app with Mainnet config, run the following command in the console: